When Farther Away, Kids Still Want to Play!

 Kalamazoo is so much fun, all on its own!
 But sometimes a family outing finds you elsewhere in Michigan and it’s fun to discover indoor play centers or museums you normally wouldn’t visit.
 We’re here to the rescue with ideas for indoor play places when you are out of town!

 We’ve listed 13 of the coolest indoor play places to visit – perfect for a mini road trip with the kids!

-We’re always on the lookout for great spots to check out.
+Do you know of another spot to check out.
 Let us know any other places worthy of a visit that are within one hour to 90-minute drive of Kalamazoo.

 13 Fun Indoor Places Outside of Kalamazoo